 Free access the UCSF Fitness & Recreation Facilities are available at both Parnassus (Millberry Union) and Mission Bay (Bakar) campuses for enrolled students.
 Additional fees may be incurred for higher tier services.
-Information on levels of membership and pricing may be found here.
+Information on levels of membership and pricing may be found on the Membership tab of the website.